hossein-nas/complete-intro-to-web-dev/lessons/01-welcome-to-the-class/A-intro.md

 This course is teach you how to code.
 You do not need to know anything about coding previous to this course.

 You should have some familiarity with computers and the Internet.
-Please head over to [Internet Fundamentals][internet-fundamentals] to make sure you feel comfortable with what Jen talks about in that course.
+Please head over to [Internet Fundamentals][internet-fundamentals] to make sure you feel comfortable with the material.
 Many of you will not need this if you have been using computers prior to this course.

-This course will teach you HTML, CSS, and JavaScript.
-All three are necessary components to start making modern web apps.
+This course will teach you HTML, CSS, JavaScript and React plus necessary Soft Skills.
+All are necessary components to start getting hired in high end tech companies.
 If you need help in any of these categories, this course should be helpful.
 If already know how to code (like C++ or Java) and want to veer more into frontend development, this course will also be helpful.

 ## Set up

 This course works and has been tested on both macOS and Windows 10.
 It also will work very well on Linux (just follow the macOS instructions).
 You shouldn't need a particularly powerful computer for any part of this course.
 8GB of RAM would more than get you through it and you can likely get away with less.

 - While you do not have to use [Visual Studio Code][vsc], it is what I will be using and I'll be giving you fun tips for it along the way.
-I was on the VS Code team so I'm a bit biased!
 - People often ask me what my coding set up is so let's go over that really quick!
-  - Font: [MonoLisa][monolisa].
+  - Font: [IntelOne Mono][intelonemono].
 Be sure to [enable ligatures][ligatures] in VS Code!
 If you want ligatures without Dank, check out Microsoft's [Cascadia Code][cascadia].
   - Theme: I actually just like Dark+, the default VS Code theme.
 Though I do love [Sarah Drasner's Night Owl][night-owl] too.
-  - Terminal: I just switched back to using macOS's built in terminal. [iTerm2][iterm] is great too.
+  - Terminal: I just switched back to using macOS's built in terminal.
+[Hyperjs][hyperjs] is great too.
 On Windows I love [Windows Terminal][terminal].
   - VS Code Icons: the [vscode-icons][icons] extension.

 ## Where to File Issues